 - You do not need a visas or residence permits to come and stay in Finland.

 - If you are a citizen of the EU/EEA or Switzerland (except if you are a citizen of one of the Nordic countries) and your stay in Finland exceeds 90 days, you need to register your right of residence in Finland (EU Registration).
 You can make the request and submit the required documents online, and then visit a Finnish Immigration Service (Migri) point in Finland to prove your identity and show the originals of the documents.
 The visit should take place within three months of submitting your request for registration.

 - There are Migri service points around the country and you are free to consult any of them.
 The closest one to Turku is located in Raisio, and there is one in Vaasa.
 Please note that the service points can be very busy, so it can be worth booking an appointment already before submitting the application!

 - For the EU registration, you will need to present a hosting agreement (letter of admission for doctoral candidates) and a separate document concerning your financing, if this information is not provided in the hosting agreement by Åbo Akademi University.

 - You can ask for a Finnish Personal Identity Code when making the EU registration.

-- Nordic citizens do not register with the Finnish Immigration Service, they only need to visit the Local Register Office.
+- Nordic citizens do not register with the Finnish Immigration Service, they only need to visit the Digital and Population Data Services Agency.